DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Scaling Law

-Table~\ref{tab: fit values} shows fitted data-constrained scaling law parameters. $A$ and $B$ describe the relative influence of parameters and dataset size on loss.
-In our setting, we obtain larger $A$ than $B$ in both granularity, suggesting that model size plays a more critical role than dataset size.
-In particular, the 0.1s patch model yields a comparatively small value of $B$ (0.3925), suggesting that variations in dataset size exert only a minor effect on the loss in this setting.
+Table~\ref{tab:fit_values} reports the fitted data-constrained scaling-law parameters for both DIVER-1-1s and DIVER-1-0.1s.
 The exponents $\alpha$ and $\beta$ govern the marginal benefit of scaling parameters and data, respectively.
-Our values ($\alpha = 0.377$, $\beta = 0.350$) indicate {that increasing model size and adding data yield comparable contributions to overall performance improvements.} Compared to prior results in language domain ($\alpha = 0.348$, $\beta = 0.366$; \citep{hoffmann2022chinchilla}), our fitted exponents show {similar values}.
+For DIVER-1-1s, our values ($\alpha = 0.377$, $\beta = 0.350$) are similar in magnitude and comparable to language-domain results ($\alpha = 0.348$, $\beta = 0.366$;~\citep{besiroglu2024chinchilla}).
+The Kaplan-stye allocation in Figure~\ref{fig:ComputeOptimal}(a) is computed at fixed two-epochs training where data is effectively fresh ($R_D \approx 1$); under this fresh-data regime the data component naturally exerts greater influence on the loss, whereas the data-constrained fit aggregates across multi-epoch runs and yields balanced exponents.
+DIVER-1-0.1s shows a more parameter-leaning exponent profile in isolation ($\alpha = 0.525$, $\beta = 0.125$), but its dataset-axis fit is less stable under our sampling density ($R^{2} \approx 0.77$); the small $\beta$ should therefore be read as reduced fit reliability rather than evidence that data scaling is unhelpful at 0.1s.

-Importantly, the characteristic half-lives $R_D^\ast = 8.9$ and $R_N^\ast = 3.3$ quantify diminishing returns under repeated data and excessive parameters.
+Importantly, the characteristic half-lives $R_D^\ast = 9.5$ and $R_N^\ast = 3.3$ quantify diminishing returns under repeated data and excessive parameters.
 The relatively larger $R_D^\ast$ implies that repeated data remains useful for many epochs before saturation, whereas the smaller $R_N^\ast$ suggests that the benefit of adding parameters decays more quickly.
-Together, these results suggest that gains are most effectively pursued by scaling model size while maintaining moderate dataset repetition, rather than prioritizing further data collection.
+Together, these results suggest that gains are most effectively pursued by scaling dataset repetition while keeping model sizes small.